Ericsson/ecaudit/doc/install.md

-**Note:** If you configure these settings in your ```cassandra-env.sh```, consider that the ```JVM_EXTRA_OPTS``` variable is consumed at the end of the file, so make sure to add the following line *before* it is consumed.
+**Note:** If you configure these settings in your ```cassandra-env.sh```, consider that the ```JVM_EXTRA_OPTS``` variable is consumed at the end of the file, so make sure to add the following lines *before* they are consumed.

 ```
 JVM_EXTRA_OPTS="$JVM_EXTRA_OPTS -Dcassandra.custom_query_handler_class=com.ericsson.bss.cassandra.ecaudit.handler.AuditQueryHandler"